NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 sudo systemctl start gitea.service
 ```

-## Make Git server accessible from the internet
+## Expose Git server to the Internet

+### IP reservation & port forwarding
+The local IP address changes automatically by router when we connect/disconnect from the network and in some other circumstances.
+That is way it's important to make sure that our home server will keep his local IP address.

+### DDNS

+### Reverse proxy & SSL certificate

-## Access notes from NotesHub
+## Access notes with NotesHub